-Currently,Child care center director = a minimum of 90 clock hours, if all age groups (birth through school-age) 180 clock hours.
-Prior to beginning employment all directors and teachers are required to have 3 clock hours of approved training in complying with the Americans with Disabilities Act, .5 hrs of approved training in supporting breastfeeding practices if working in an infant/ toddler program, first aid and CPR appropriate for the age group of the children they work with and medication administration training for at least one center staff that will be present at all times when child care children are present.
-On-going training is required of all providers at a rate of 6 clock hours for aides and assistant child care teachers and 12 clock hours for all directors and teachers.
+Child care center director = a minimum of 90 clock hours, if all age groups (birth through school-age) 180 clock hours.
+On-going training is required of all providers at a rate of 6 clock hours for aides and 12 clock hours for all other providers and staff.